 In 2000, Nomadic Expeditions CEO Jalsa Urubshurow founded the Golden Eagle Festival with the aim of preserving this venerable Kazakh hunting tradition and protecting the nomads’ magnificent birds of prey.
 Held annually in early October, this renowned festival features two days of competitions that test the speed and skill of hunters and their eagles as well as a showcase of performances and ceremonies in their honor.
 A thrilling celebration of nomadic traditions, the Golden Eagle Festival showcases the crafts, culture, and heritage of the Kazakhs who – for generations – have lived in this wild and beautiful region of Mongolia.
 While it was founded as a way for the locals to celebrate their heritage, this festival’s popularity has soared and it is now Mongolia’s second most popular festival.
 The 2016 documentary The Eagle Huntress spotlighted the participation and triumph of the first female to enter and win top prize at the festival.

-Our commitment to partner with multiple organizations – including the World Wildlife Fund, Nature Conservancy, Mass Audubon, the Mongol Ecology Center, and numerous internationally recognized nonprofit conservation institutions – also positions tourism as a sustainably viable industry for Mongolia.
+Our commitment to partner with multiple organizations – including the World Wildlife Fund, Nature Conservancy, Peregrine Fund, the Arts Council of Mongolia, and numerous internationally recognized nonprofit conservation institutions – also positions tourism as a sustainably viable industry for Mongolia.